-The Boxador’s coat can usually be found in the colors of black, brindle, brown, tan and white.
-Many Boxadors can have a mix between any of the two colors, such as black & white, black & tan and brown & white.
+The Boxador’s coat can usually be found in black, brindle, brown, tan, and white colors.
+Many Boxadors can mix any of the two colors, such as black & white, black & tan and brown & white.
 This dog’s coat is usually like that of its Boxer parent, short, sleek and very shiny.

 Color and Markings

-The Boxador usually comes in black, brindle and tan colors and keeps the tail either docked or curly.
-Many Boxadors can have a mix between any of the two colors, such as Black & White, Black and Tan, Brindle, Brown, Brown & White etc.
+The black boxer lab mix usually comes in black, brindle and tan colors and keeps the tail either docked or curly.
+Many Boxadors can mix any of the two colors, such as Black & White, Black and Tan, Brindle, Brown, Brown & White etc.

 Coat Color and Markings

 Boxer usually comes in brown, tan, black, white, brindle with tuxedo coat marking.
-On the hand, Labradors comes in chocolate, yellow, and black.
-You can breed any combination of above-mentioned coat colors to form following colored dogs.
+On the other hand, Labradors come in chocolate, yellow, and black.
+You can breed any combination of the coat as mentioned earlier colors to form the following colored dogs.